cnorick/curse-of-strahd-notes/Misc/Vistani.md

 	- they tell fortunes and sell info
 - Each family/clan is a little gerontocracy
 - Each clan is closely knit
-- They resolve disagreements through
+- They resolve disagreements through contests that end with reconciliatory singing, dancing, and storytelling
+- They act quick when their lives or traditions are threatened
+- They are merciless when they believe they must be